babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 Other tools (such as FreeTDS) are known to work, but are not officially supported.

+Please note: The open source [jTDS driver](https://github.com/milesibastos/jTDS/) that is designed as an alternative to the Microsoft JDBC driver is not supported.

 ## Can Babelfish be used as an extension for PostgreSQL?

 Right now, to make Babelfish work, PostgreSQL needs [hooks](/docs/internals/postgresql-hooks) which are